Lipschitz-Based Robustness Certification Under Floating-Point Execution

 Most existing approaches to robustness certification and verification (except for a few robustness verifiers and abstract interpreters---see e.g.~\cite{DeepZ,DeepPoly,FMIPVerify,song2021qnnverifier}), assume the neural network executes with real arithmetic semantics.
 Deployed neural network implementations instead operate via floating-point arithmetic.
 This creates a semantic gap between the arithmetic semantics assumed by the verifier or certification procedure and the deployed execution semantics---a discrepancy that has recently been highlighted as a central programming languages challenge in neural network verification~\cite{cordeiro2025esop}.
 Prior work has shown that this gap can give rise to concrete robustness \emph{counterexamples} that robustness verifiers will verify as robust~\cite{Jia_Rinard_SAS21}, despite the existence of nearby inputs that the neural network classifies differently.

-We investigate this gap in the context of sensitivity-based robustness certification, where it has received less attention despite the aforementioned benefits of this class of robustness checking approaches, and show how to address it while preserving the benefits of certification.
-We focus specifically on Lipschitz-based (global) robustness certification (\cref{sec:lipschitz}) for neural networks executing under standard floating-point semantics (\cref{sec:real-vs-float}).
+We investigate this gap in the context of Lipschitz-based (global) robustness certification (\cref{sec:lipschitz}), where it has received less attention despite the aforementioned benefits of this class of robustness-checking approaches.
+We present the first method to soundly account for floating-point effects in it---for neural networks executing under standard floating-point semantics (\cref{sec:real-vs-float})---while preserving the benefits of certification.
 We begin (\cref{sec:cex}) by showing that the conservatism of this certification method does not on its own rule out the possibility of producing misleading certifications, by exhibiting concrete robustness counter-examples that are nonetheless certified by methods that assume neural network execution conforms to real arithmetic.

 While our theory is general, we specialise it to feed-forward neural networks employing ReLU activations on all hidden layers, and the identity activation on the output layer (\cref{sec:nn-model}).
 We reason about floating-point arithmetic under the standard model (\cref{sec:float-error}) of round-to-nearest with gradual underflow~\cite{higham2002}.